BestReviews is reader-supported and may earn an affiliate commission. Details

-Adjustable: With an adjustable cake ring, one cake ring can be used to bake cakes of different diameters, such as 6 to 12 inches.
-These rings have some form of built-in clamp to make it easy to change the diameter.
-The best adjustable cake rings are clearly marked, so you know the exact diameter of the cake you’re baking.
+Adjustable: With an adjustable cake ring, one cake ring can be used to bake items of different diameters, such as 6 to 12 inches.
+These rings have some form of built-in clamp for easily changing the diameter.
+The best adjustable cake rings are clearly marked, so you know the exact diameter of the item you’re baking.
 They’re also secure.
 Once you set the diameter, it will not slip.
 One downside of an adjustable cake ring is that the clamping mechanism can prevent you from using the ring to cut rounds from sheet cakes.

-The deeper the cake ring, the taller the cake you can bake with it.
+The deeper the cake ring, the taller the item you can make with it.
 The standard here is three inches, although some can be deeper or shallower.
-Cake rings used for tiered cakes can be considerably deeper.

 Not surprisingly, the overwhelming majority of cake rings are circular.
 Much like sizes, though, you can find cake rings in a wide variety of shapes, from square and rectangular to more whimsical shapes such as stars or hearts.